Gantt Chart Alternatives for Project and Project Portfolio Management

 But then they did.

 They asked, what would project management software look like if it were built around these principles, instead of that pesky Gantt chart?

-And instead of launching a lucrative public speaking careers promising better project management techniques, these project managers decided to build that software.
+And instead of launching lucrative public speaking careers promising better project management techniques, these project managers decided to build that software.
 For other project managers, like you.

 It wasn’t easy.
 The startup life is difficult.
 Writing an application is difficult.
 Integrating a team of software developers, marketers, customer success personnel, and others, is difficult.
 It’s a good thing these founders were project managers, themselves.
-They named their company for a famous, final obstacle in a gruelling race – the very thing the company would help people overcome in their quest for success.
+They named their company for a famous, final obstacle in a grueling race – the very thing the company would help people overcome in their quest for success.